 Mediterranean Flour Moth (Ephestia kuehniella) –

-Mediterranean Flour Moth is a widespread pest that loves cereal grains and flours, and prefers moderate climes.
+Mediterranean Flour Moth is a widespread pest that loves cereal grains and flours, prefers moderate climes.

 White Shouldered House Moth (Endrosis sarcitrella) —